 Fusarium head blight on barley

 We are exploring interactions between soil bacteria and the roots of crop plants, aiming to understand how microbes that associate with roots influence root traits relevant to nutrient uptake.
 This is a collaborative project with Dr. Olivia Wilkins, Dr. George diCenzo and others.
+For more information, see the BENEFIT project website.

 A young seedling with roots shown